Bit-Nation/BITNATION-Constitution/README.md

 # Article 11: We are a Dream and a Reality.

 Some might think of us as radical outliers, as extremists on the fringes of society, a bunch of weirdos.
 Think again.
-We come from all ages and social strata of society.
-We are students, teachers, doctors, engineers, lawyers, entrepreneurs and even politicians and diplomats.
+We come from all generations and social strata.
+We are students, teachers, doctors, engineers, lawyers, soldiers, traders, farmers, entrepreneurs, and home makers, even politicians and diplomats.
 We are your neighbours, your co-workers, your drinking buddies.
-We are what makes up the fabric of the society you live in.
-We are one of you, but one that has become aware of its political autonomy.
-And we work, every single day, to build a better world.
+We are both youth and experience.
+We are all that makes up the fabric of the societies we live in.
+We are one of you, but the ones that have become aware of our political autonomy and wish to reclaim our personal sovereignty.
+And we toil, every single day, to build a world without fear of coercion, where everyone is at liberty to be whosover they wish, and to choose whichever governance services they desire.
 Piece by piece, we build our infrastructure, one line of code, one meetup, one piece of documentation at the time.
-Together, we are building the toolset for peaceful self-sovereignty.
+Together, we are laying the foundations for a world in which we can be self-sovereign in peace and preservation.

 # Article 12: We are BITNATION.